Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

-A notable special case is when the mirror function \(\mirrorfunc{}\) is chosen to be \(\potential{}\).
-In this case, the mirror Langevin dynamics (\ref{eq:MLD}) specialises to the \emph{Newton Langevin dynamics} (\textsf{NLD}), which is the sampling analogue of the continuous time version of Newton's method in optimisation. \citet{chewi2020exponential} showed that when \(\potential{}\) is strictly convex over \(\primalspace\), \textsf{NLD} converges exponentially quickly to the target in \(\chi^{2}\)-divergence at a rate that is invariant to affine transformations of \(\primalspace\).
+\paragraph*{A special case where \(\mirrorfunc{} = \potential{}\)} In this case, the Mirror Langevin dynamics (\ref{eq:MLD}) specialises to the \emph{Newton Langevin dynamics} (\ref{eq:NLD}), which is the sampling analogue of the continuous time version of Newton's method in optimisation.

+\citet{chewi2020exponential} showed that when \(\potential{}\) is strictly convex over \(\primalspace\), \ref{eq:NLD} converges exponentially quickly to the target in \(\chi^{2}\)-divergence at a rate that is invariant to affine transformations of \(\primalspace\).
 This result is due to the Brascamp-Lieb inequality.
-Hence, it is reasonable to expect that the Newton Langevin algorithm -- which is the specialisation of the mirror Langevin algorithm (\ref{eq:MLA}) in this case -- also has mixing time guarantees that are invariant to affine transformations.
-But unfortunately, the most recent analysis of this method in \cite{li2022mirror} cannot show this, owing to the modified self-concordance assumption, which we elaborate on later in \cref{sec:intro:cond-num-indep}.
-Despite this, a special case of our analysis yields a guarantee for the Metropolis-adjusted Newton Langevin algorithm that is invariant to affine transformations of \(\primalspace\).
+Hence, it is reasonable to expect that the Newton Langevin algorithm, which is the specialisation of the Mirror Langevin algorithm (\ref{eq:MLA}) with \(\mirrorfunc{} = \potential{}\), also has mixing time guarantees that are invariant to affine transformations.
+However, specialising the most recent analysis of the Mirror Langevin algorithm in \cite{li2022mirror} with \(\mirrorfunc{} = \potential{}\) is unable to show this, owing to the modified self-concordance assumption, which we elaborate on later in \cref{sec:intro:cond-num-indep}.
+Despite this, our analysis does indeed yield a guarantee for the \emph{Metropolis-adjusted Newton Langevin algorithm} that is invariant to affine transformations of \(\primalspace\).